Azure/azure-sdk-for-java/sdk/communication/CONTRIBUTING.md

 # Contributing Guide

 This is a contributing guide made specifically for the Azure Communication Services SDK.
-The Azure SDK repo also has a contributing guide that might help you in some other general processes.
+The Azure SDK repository also has a contributing guide that might help you in some other general processes.
 If you haven't checked that one out yet, you can find it [here](https://github.com/Azure/azure-sdk-for-java/blob/master/CONTRIBUTING.md).
 This guide assumes you have set up your development environment for this repository.

 The Azure Communication Services SDK for Java currently consists of 5 different packages.
 While each package has its own set of environment variables to make their tests run successfully, all of them follow a similar structure that allows a smooth onboarding process.

-Let's get started with how to setup the repository itself.
+Let's get started with additional setup steps for this package.

 ## Installation process